-Lauren Scott is a UK-based harpist, composer, and educator.
+Lauren Scott is a British harpist, composer, and educator based in North West England.

 |